smj452/Amazon_Vine_Analysis/README.md

 ## Summary

 There was no major bias for reviews in the Vine program.
-The percentage of non-Vine 5 stars reviews was 4% more than Vine 5 stars reviews.
+The percentage of Non-Vine 5 stars reviews was 4% more than Vine 5 stars reviews.

 **Additional analysis that could be done with the dataset to support the statement**